This course is only open to students of the Europaeum MA

 J. Israel, The Dutch Republic; its rise, greatness and fall 1477-1806 (Oxford 1995): Chapter 2, ‘On the threshold of the modern era’, p.
 9-40; Chapter 4, ‘Territorial consolidation’, p.
 55-73.

 Robert Stein and Judith Pollmann eds., Networks, Regions and Nations.
-Shaping Identities in the Low Countries, 1300-1650 (Leiden 2010): ‘Introduction’ (Stein), ‘The dynamics of national identity in the later Middle Ages’ (Hoppenbrouwers), ‘The urban network in the Low Countries’ (Stein) and ‘Patriotism and liberty in the Low Countries’ (Duke).
+Shaping Identities in the Low Countries, 1300-1650 (Leiden 2010): ‘Introduction’ (Stein) and ‘The urban network in the Low Countries’ (Stein).

 Week 3: Prof. Dr. J. Pollmann